MrYsLab/telemetrix/docs/dht.md

                 self.shutdown()
             raise RuntimeError(f'Maximum Number Of DHTs Exceeded - set_pin_mode_dht fails for pin {pin}')
 ```
-The name chosen, set_pin_mode_dht, was used to stay consistent with the telemetrix naming convention.
+The name set_pin_mode_dht, was chosen to stay consistent with the telemetrix naming conventions.
 Because DHT devices generate reports, we ensure that the user specifies a callback function for the device.
-The callback is added to dht_callbacks and the number of active DHT devices is incremented.
-If the maximum number of
+The callback is added to dht_callbacks, and the number of active DHT devices is incremented.
+If the maximum number of DHT
-DHT devices is exceeded, a RuntimeError is raised, otherwise a command data packet is built and sent to the server.
+devices is exceeded, a RuntimeError is raised.
+Otherwise, a command data packet is built and sent to the server.

 **NOTE:** The _send_command method will automatically calculate the packet length and append it to the packet.